 - Writing and editing skills (45 marks)

-Peace Officers Physical Abilities Testing (POPAT) and 2.4km Run
+Peace Officers Physical Abilities Testing (POPAT) and 2.4 km Run

 It is designed to simulate a critical incident where a police officer chases, controls and apprehends a suspect.
-The POPAT has many components, including obstacles, jumps, cones, an agility bar, an eighty pound push-pull exercise, and a one-hundred pound bag carry.
+The POPAT has many components, including obstacles, jumps, cones, an agility bar, an eighty-pound push-pull exercise, and a one hundred pound bag carry.
 The standard is the same for males and females.
-It must be completed in less than 4 minutes, 15 seconds (4:15).
-Applicants should strive for the most competitive time possible, in order to maintain their competitiveness in the selection process.
+It must be completed in less than 4 minutes and 15 seconds (4:15).
+Applicants should strive for the fastest time possible, in order to maintain their competitiveness in the selection process.

-It is strongly recommended that an applicant practice the POPAT before completing the test as part of an application.
+Applicants must be physically fit to complete this test.
+It is strongly recommended that applicants practice the POPAT before completing the test as part of an application.
 Practicing will help you pace yourself properly, become comfortable with the rules and proper protocols, and ultimately give you a better time.
 POPAT practice tests are conducted by private companies, and you can locate one in your area through an Internet search.

 Applicants are also required to complete a 2.4 km (1.5 mile) run, following the completion of the POPAT.
 A rest break is provided following the POPAT.
 Although the run is not timed, it is beneficial for the applicant to complete the run in a competitive time.

-The panel reviews the applicant's entire file, and questions the applicant on all aspects relative to potential suitability for employment as a police officer with the Abbotsford Police Department.
-The questions are primarily behavioural-based, and they require the applicant to provide specific examples of how they have displayed certain behaviours in the past.
-At the completion of the interview, the panel makes a determination as to whether or not the candidate will move forward in the selection process.
+The panel reviews your entire file, and questions you on all aspects relative to potential suitability for employment as a police officer with the AbbyPD.
+The questions are primarily behavioural based, and will require you to provide specific examples of how you have displayed certain behaviours in the past.
+At the completion of the interview, the panel determines whether you will move forward in the selection process.

-It can take up to 6 weeks to complete.
-All aspects of the candidate’s background will be subject to investigation and authentication.
-At the conclusion of the Background Investigation, a recommendation is made as to the candidate's overall suitability to become a member of the Abbotsford Police Department.
+It can take up to six weeks to complete.
+All aspects of your background will be subject to investigation and authentication.
+At the conclusion of the background investigation, a recommendation is made as to your overall suitability to become a member of the Abbotsford Police Department.

 The medical testing includes, but is not limited to, cardiovascular FIT testing (stress test), strength (grip) testing, visual acuity, hearing testing, flexibility, blood work, and an overall review of personal health.
 Upon completion, a medical report is forwarded to the Recruiting Section for review and consideration.

-Once a pool of suitable applicants has been identified, the Recruiting Section, under the direction of the Director of Human Resources, reviews each file and determines the applicant's competitiveness and overall suitability to become a police officer with the Abbotsford Police Department.
+Once a pool of suitable applicants has been identified, the Recruiting Section, under the direction of the Director of Human Resources, reviews each file and determines each applicant's competitiveness and overall suitability to become a police officer with the Abbotsford Police Department.